 The TOP Network Node Ecosystem | Gearing Up For Main Net

-With the main net scheduled to launch at the end of this month, the node campaign is set to get underway soon.
-The full details including specifications and rewards will be released soon, along with simple guides on how to set up a node of your own.
+With the main net scheduled to launch in the coming months, the node campaign is set to get underway soon.
+The full details including specifications and rewards will be released before main net, along with simple guides on how to set up a node of your own.
 There will be several types of nodes to choose from, most of which only require a relatively simple deposit process to become eligible.

 However, with TOP Network using quite a few different types of nodes, it can be a bit confusing!
 This preliminary document will provide general explanations of each type of node, including their purpose and duties, and the process of becoming one.
 If anything is hard to understand, don’t get overwhelmed!
 There will be plenty of resources to help the community become more familiar with each type of node.